My Vintage Porcelain Collection (With Photos)

 The mark was used by Sontag & Maisel between 1882 and 1902.

 The large "T" stands for Tettau, a municipality in Bavaria, West Germany, which was known for its many porcelain manufacturers.

 Do not place your fine porcelain in the metal plate holders with springs that hang on the wall.

 The spring action can also snap, cracking the plate.

-There are quite a few pieces of Aynsley Pembroke on the market today
+There are quite a few pieces by Aynsley Pembroke on the market today.

 - My Teacup Collection